About GroundGuide

 Why GroundGuide

-GroundGuide exists to make sure it doesn't.
-A place to document what you observe on your land, so that anyone working similar ground anywhere in the world can learn from it.
+GroundGuide exists to make that knowledge easier to record and easier to find.
+A place to document what you observe on the land — any land you have lawful access to — so that someone working similar ground somewhere else in the world can learn from it.
 Not theory.
 Not product recommendations.
 Just direct observation, tied to a real place, shared openly.